Financial Help for Vet Bills: What You Need to Know

-If your beloved pet gets in an accident, falls ill, or receives a scary diagnosis, you’ll do your best to make sure they get the best care possible.
-Then, once your furry friend is in recovery, you breathe a sigh of relief—until the bill arrives.
+Anyone who owns a pet can agree that they’re truly like family.
+If your beloved pet gets in an accident, falls ill, or receives a scary diagnosis, you’ll do everything you can to make sure they get the best care possible.
+Then, once your furry friend recovers, you sigh in relief until the veterinary bill arrives.
 Sound familiar?

-First, talk to your veterinarian about options for reducing your bill.
+The first step in getting help with veterinary bills is talking to your vet about options for reducing your bill.
 Some veterinary offices can help by creating payment plans to spread out your expenses.
 Your vet might also offer cash discounts.

 This nonprofit organization aims to help pet owners pay for non-basic, non-urgent care for chronic conditions, heart disease, and cancer.
 If your pet needs such care, you can receive vet bill assistance.